-Following in the footsteps of the Ancient Persian Scholar, Khwarizmi, known as the “Father of Algebra”, a young Iranian woman, Maryam Mirzakhani carried on the Persian legacy of the rigorous pursuit of knowledge.
+Maryam Mirzakhani, following in the footsteps of the Ancient Persian Scholar, Khwarizmi, known as the “Father of Algebra”, this young Iranian woman carried on the Persian legacy of the rigorous pursuit of knowledge.
 Through her diligence, determination, and relentless questioning, she exceeded the old boundaries for women mathematicians winning many “firsts” in the field of mathematical theory, research and innovation.

 Though an ardent and recognized scholar of mathematics through her high school years, her formal education began at Sharif University of Technology where she obtained a BS in Mathematics in 1999.
 That same year, though still in Tehran, she received recognition from the American Mathematical Society for her work.
 She continued her education in the United States for graduate work and went on to earn a PhD in 2004 from Harvard University.
 Her work advanced mathematical theory and applications not only in the United States, but across the globe.
 She described her process as similar to “being lost in a jungle and trying to use all the knowledge that you can gather to come up with some new tricks, and with some luck, you might find a way out.”

 As a professor of mathematics at Stanford University, she not only continued her research in Teichmüller theory, hyperbolic geometry, ergodic theory, and symplectic geometry, but clearly hoped to inspired a new generation of women to pursue and excel in ground breaking discoveries in the field of mathematics.
 It seems she was indeed an inspiration to many.